Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 Asymptotic decay of solutions to Schr\"odinger's equation is a widely studied topic, going back at least to Jensen and Kato \cite{MR544248}.
 There, as in the general results on the scattering operator in \cite{Kato_book}, the Hamiltonians under consideration are time-independent.

 This work is intended to be a foundation for a wide-ranging program of research into nonlinear Schr\"odinger operators with nonlinearity polynomial in $u$ and $\overline{u}$.
 We expect that our method will be advantageous for analyzing the large-time asymptotics of solutions.
-In the case of defocusing NLS, a multiplication result for module regularity spaces, along the lines of \cite{NEH} in the Helmholtz case, will lead directly to a small-data result.
+Indeed, in \cite{NLS1}, combining the linear theory in the present work with a multiplication result for module regularity spaces, along the lines of \cite{NEH} in the Helmholtz case, leads directly to a small-data result for NLS \cite{NLS1}.
 Large data results should be achievable by combining our techniques with a priori estimates on solutions provided by Strichartz or Morawetz estimates.
 In the focusing case, we anticipate that the method --- after some further development --- will be effective in analyzing the interaction of solitons and radiation.
 This will require developing a Fredholm approach to `three-body-type' potentials, which is a topic of independent interest and one currently being pursued.